CURRICULUM DESIGN - 2017/8

 Two contact hours per week over the semester;

 Classes will include lectures and seminars;

 Students are expected to engage in extensive reading of scholarly writing outside classes in order to follow lectures and participate in seminars.

 The assessment strategy is designed to provide students with the opportunity to demonstrate a knowledge of the issues central to curriculum design and to apply that knowledge to a familiar teaching / learning context

 Thus, the summative assessment for this module consists of

-a 2-hour exam consisting of essay questions related to the module content and demonstrating the learning outcomes.
+a two hour exam on topics related to the module content and demonstrating the learning outcomes.

-a report of 1,500 words on a small-scale project intended to apply the knowledge gained to a language learning context.
+a written report of 2,000 words intended to apply the knowledge gained to a language learning context.